Dead Bug Exercise: How to Do, Muscles Worked, Benefits & More!

 The dead bug exercise is one of the most effective ways to build core stability without placing excessive strain on the spine.

-Unlike traditional crunches, which primarily target the rectus abdominis, the dead bug exercise engages deep core muscles like the transversus abdominis, internal obliques, and lumbar multifidus, helping to create a well-rounded and functional midsection.
+Unlike traditional crunches, which primarily target the rectus abdominis, the dead bug exercise engages deep core muscles such as the transversus abdominis, internal obliques, and lumbar multifidus, helping create a well-rounded, functional midsection.

-Whether your goal is to develop six-pack abs, improve posture, or enhance overall strength, this dynamic movement offers a safer and more efficient alternative to crunches and situps.
+Whether your goal is to develop six-pack abs, improve posture, or improve overall strength, this dynamic movement offers a safer and more efficient alternative to crunches and situps.

-Incorporating dead bug variations—such as weighted, banded, or cross-body contractions—can further amplify core engagement, making them a must-have in any workout routine.
+Additionally, incorporating dead bug exercise variations, such as weighted, banded, or cross-body contractions, can further amplify core engagement, making them a must-have for anyone who wants a stronger, more well-defined core.

 What Is the Dead Bug Exercise?